-Rev. Carlos is married to Lady Carla Sharon Perkins and they have two children, Jebron Carlos and Jemila Carla.
+Rev. Carlos is married to Reverend Carla Sharon Perkins and they have two children, Jebron Carlos and Jemila Carla.
 He has a profound love for his family and believes that "Eyes have not seen, ears have not heard, neither entered into the heart of man, the things which God has prepared for them that Love him.”

-Lady Carla S. Perkins holds a Bachelor of Arts degree in Sociology from the University at Albany (New York), Master of Science in Social Work from Columbia University School of Social Work and is pursuing a Doctoral degree in Organizational Leadership at Grand Canyon University.
+Reverend Carla S. Perkins holds a Bachelor of Arts degree in Sociology from the University at Albany (New York), Master of Science in Social Work from Columbia University School of Social Work and is pursuing a Doctoral degree in Organizational Leadership at Grand Canyon University.
 Lady Perkins is licensed clinical social worker, and has almost 20 years of social work experience, including the provision of individual and group counseling and therapy, case management, crisis intervention, and social service administration.
 Lady Perkins has a strong belief in continuing the legacy of cultural competence in social service practice, as such she received education and training in Africana studies, Strengths-based and Empowerment perspectives, and has studied abroad and traveled throughout South America and the Caribbean.